adferrand/rsbtbackup/README.md

-Rsynbtrfs is a simple python tool for incremental backups using rsync and taking advantage of the incremental snapshot capability of a btrfs subvolume.
+Rsynbtrfs is a simple python tool for rsync incremental backups that takes advantage of the incremental snapshot capability of a btrfs subvolume.

-This tool is inspired from the shell script developped by oxplot : https://github.com/oxplot/rsyncbtrfs.
+This tool is inspired from the shell script developed by oxplot : https://github.com/oxplot/rsyncbtrfs.

 Requirements
 ============